felixlopz/hubrise-test-task/content/apps/deliveroo/en/map-ref-codes.md

 ---

 **IMPORTANT NOTE:** If you do not assign a ref code to all your products, Deliveroo will not process the order correctly.
-For more information, see [Troubleshooting Orders](/apps/deliveroo/troubleshooting#orders-not-received)
+For more information, see [Orders Not Received](/apps/deliveroo/troubleshooting#orders-not-received).

 ---